 1. 4.2 Key trading partners

-In the reporting period, the Group's companies cooperated mainly with providers of the following services:
+In the reporting period the Company cooperated mainly with providers of the following services:

-- construction services (as part of investment and development projects),

-- supply of utilities,

-- consulting and advisory services business and legal,
+- construction services (as part of development projects), - supply of utilities, - consulting and advisory services business and legal, - financial audit and review services, professional appraising services.

-- maintenance of the properties,

-- security services.